 A severe impediment both in and to Ellen’s existence is that the details of her life leading up to her and Orson’s return home that Easter night, and the complicated trajectory of her succeeding life, are truncated from each other.
 The abyss in between is the effect of a hurtful eclipse that intricately emanates from the instantaneous occasion of her overwhelming exposure to an unspeakable, mental traumatisation on that particular night.
-That powerful exposure has not only eclipsed and thereby repressed from memory and consciousness the details of her experience of the occasion itself.
+That powerful exposure has not only eclipsed and thereby repressed from memory the details of her experience of the occasion itself.
 As mental repression it has also cast shadows over and generated chasms in other, and later, parts of her life.
-While she certainly possesses recollection of her life as a youth and a grown-up, yet out of these parts she has been unable to produce a fathomable and liveable life story that would comprise her remembered sense perceptions, images and thoughts, and that at the same time could help heal her mental scars.
-In her bedridden condition, preparing for and helping forward the birth of a new life – a life that she will be bringing into the world and that is hers – the uterine care takes on new layers of meaning.
-Ellen’s tremendous effort to recollect and to combine scraps of powerful images and sense impressions into writing becomes textual practice – a textual action in which the vicissitudes of mental trauma can be perceived and eventually be mastered as hers.
+While she certainly possesses recollection of her life as a youth and a grown-up, yet out of these parts she has been unable to produce a fathomable and liveable life story that would comprise her remembered sense perceptions, images and thoughts, and that at the same time could help heal her mental wounds.
+In her bedridden condition, preparing for and helping forward the birth of a new life entirely hers,the uterine care takes on new layers of meaning.
+Ellen’s tremendous effort to recollect and to combine scraps of powerful images and sense impressions into writing becomes a textual action in which the vicissitudes of mental trauma can be perceived and eventually be mastered as hers.
 By way of her textual work the core of the repressed becomes reinvigorated.
-It is given the power of an effective, textual-medial form.
-Not least, the repressed is also productively regenerated and presenced as memories with the creative capacity to heal; it becomes part of a textual-medial action of atonement, and thus of being an intertwined component in an act of (self-)reconciliatory work in language.

-In moving back now to the March evening we started out with, we realise that Ellen’s early years have been fortunate ones, her family a truly safe harbour and source of authentic love and care, and she herself a very happy child.
-Yet, on returning home that Easter night, the 12-year old girl finds her whole family motionless, scattered on the floor, some under the kitchen table, some halfway into cupboards.
-They have been asphyxiated with plastic bags tied around their heads, most of them have been stabbed by a knife, and have – so it turns out – first been drugged and sedated by a collected arsenal of medications prescribed by the family doctor.
+Not least, the repressed is also productively made present as memories with the creative capacity to heal; it becomes part of a textual-medial action of atonement, and thus of being an intertwined component in an act of (self-)reconciliation.In moving back now to the March evening we started out with, we realise that Ellen’s early years have been fortunate ones, her family a truly safe harbour and source of authentic love and care, and she herself a very happy child.
+Yet, on returning home that Easter night, the twelve-year old girl finds her whole family motionless, scattered on the floor, some under the kitchen table, some halfway into cupboards.
+They have been asphyxiated with plastic bags tied around their heads, most of them have been stabbed by a knife, and have – so it turns out – first been drugged and sedated by an arsenal of medications prescribed by the family doctor.
 The horrific scene is a combination of a series of homicides, and a suicide.
 In the speechless agony of her overwhelming trauma of mental violence and bereavement, in which – during seconds – her entire existence has lost its foundation and been turned upside down, she suddenly perceives that her younger brother Carlos’ face retches inside his plastic bag under the kitchen table.
-She hurriedly unties his bag, gives him pulmonary first-aid, makes him breathe – and saves his life.
+She hurriedly unties his bag, gives him pulmonary first-aid, makes him breathe and saves his life.
 The two of them, still speechless, instinctually rush to the house’s darkest locker-room in the cellar.
-There, in the afternoon of the following day, they are found by the police – still panic-stricken, severely traumatised, silently perched beside each other on a wooden shelf.
+There, in the afternoon of the following day, they are found by the police – still panic-stricken, silently perched beside each other on a wooden shelf.